Consumer Credit Act 1974: Early evolution of consumer protection

 Consumer credit regulation was ignored by both Parliament and the courts for over 800 years, with the judges and Members of Parliament taking the attitude that there was no reason to interfere with fairly concluded contracts.
-The first piece of legislation to deal with consumer credit was the Bills of Sale Act 1854, which required bills of sale to be registered.
+The first piece of legislation to deal with consumer credit was the Bills of Sale Act 1854 (17 & 18 Vict. c.
+36), which required bills of sale to be registered.
 This allowed the courts to intervene for the first time, since an unregistered bill of sale was void and could not be claimed by creditors.
-This act was followed by the Bills of Sale Act 1878 and the Bills of Sale Act (1878) Amendment Act 1882, which provided limited protection for debtors.
+This act was followed by the Bills of Sale Act 1878 (41 & 42 Vict. c.
+31) and the Bills of Sale Act (1878) Amendment Act 1882 (45 & 46 Vict. c.
+43), which provided limited protection for debtors.
 Outside of these acts, however, little was done between 1854 and 1900, and moneylenders used this to their advantage, sometimes abusively; the report of the House of Commons Select Committee on Money-Lending in 1898 included testimony from one moneylender who admitted he charged 3,000% interest, while another had worked under 34 different aliases to avoid having notoriety associated with his name.

 As a result of this report the Moneylenders Act 1900 was passed, which required registration for moneylenders and allowed the courts to dissolve "unfair" moneylending agreements.
 This act had two main weaknesses, however; firstly, many of the debtors who would like to sue their moneylender to have the agreement cancelled were by definition poor, and could not afford legal representation.
 Secondly, the act only focused on specific types of lenders; lending by a single moneylender was covered, lending by a bank was not.
 A second Moneylenders Act, the Moneylenders Act 1927 was passed, which required licensing as well as registration and forbade moneylenders from employing agents, canvasses or sending out unsolicited advertisements.
 Unfortunately the 1900 and 1927 acts also covered commercial transactions, and since people lending money in a commercial area were not excluded as banks were, a slight infraction could make a loan completely irrecoverable.
 This was partially solved with the passing of the Companies Act 1967, which allowed the Board of Trade to give individual moneylenders licenses saying that they were acting as banks, not moneylenders.

 As a result of the restrictions on business caused by the Moneylenders Act 1927, the idea of hire-purchase developed.
 These were first regulated by the Hire-Purchase and Small Debt (Scotland) Act 1932, which only covered Scotland; England and Wales was first covered by the Hire-Purchase Act 1938, later amended by the Hire-Purchase Act 1954 and the Hire-Purchase Act 1964.
 The 1965 act applied to all hire-purchase agreements worth less than £2,000 and when the hirer and buyer was not a corporation.